 The amount of benefits paid will be 70% of the base pension, which is calculated on the basis of the worker’s average income contributions during the 12 months prior to becoming legally unemployed.
 For cessations under sections 4 and 5 of article 331.1.a) of the TRLGSS and cessations due to partial temporary force majeure, 50% of the regulatory base will be applied.

 The maximum amount will be 175% of the Public Indicator of Multiple Effect Income (IPREM), except in the case that the worker has one or more children in their care, in which case the amount will be either 200% or 225% respectively of the aforementioned indicator.

 The minimum amount will vary from between 107% to 80%, depending on whether or not the self-employed worker has children in his care.

-The minimum amount will not be applied to self-employed workers who pay contributions and earn less than the minimum income.
+The minimum amount will not be applicable to those self-employed workers that contribute for a base pension below the minimum.

 Management of benefit payments

-Benefit payments will be managed by the Mutual Society which covers the worker’s professional contingencies, or by the Public Service of State Employment if the worker is covered by the INSS, or by the Social Marine Institute if it is the entity that covers the aforementioned professional contingencies.
+Benefit payments will be managed by the Mutual Society which covers the worker’s professional contingencies, or by the Social Marine Institute if it is the entity that covers the aforementioned professional contingencies.